Iona College Brisbane: Campus

 In total the school has 26 different blocks with a chapel, a staff and priests' house.

 Iona College has an outdoor education centre called "Glendalough" near Peregian Beach on the Sunshine Coast.
 Most year levels visit the camp every year.
 The site has an area of 19 hectares and Glendalough is close to the southern shores of Lake Weyba, one of the large shallow lakes of the region.
 Double kayaks are provided for use on the lake.
 Other nearby activities include climbs of Mt Coolum and Mt Peregian, the environmental walk at Stumer’s Creek Reserve and numerous local patrolled surf beaches.

 Performing Arts Centre and cultural activities

 The Iona College Performing Arts Centre (IPAC) was opened in 1998, giving the school's cultural activity such as Speech & Drama, Music and Art a venue to display their talents.

 Iona has a proud tradition in many cultural activities such as drama, music, art, debating and public speaking, titration and mooting.

 Every year The Festival of Music, a statewide competition open to all schools is held in the Iona Performing Arts Center (IPAC).
 Both state and private schools are allowed to enter this competition.
 Iona's musical, play and band concerts all are performed here.
-Music at Iona College maintains a good reputation, such as the Wind Ensemble, Percussion Ensemble and Jazz Band receiving great success in their relevant fields of competition.
+Music at Iona College maintains a good reputation, such as the Wind Ensemble, Percussion Ensemble and Jazz Band receiving success in their fields of competition.

 The school provides over 14 school bands.
 It can be divided into 6 categories.
 These include: